 A Curriculum for Executives

 Comprising 48 credits, the University of Pittsburgh Katz Graduate School Executive MBA (EMBA) Worldwide curriculum has 33 credits of core courses, nine credits from our Global Executive Forums, and six credits of electives.
-Students take three elective credits at their location and three electives through an immersion week in which all students travel to the Pittsburgh campus.

 The Katz EMBA Worldwide program meets the rigorous accreditation standards of the Association to Advance Collegiate Schools of Business International (AASCB).
 In fact, the University of Pittsburgh is one of 16 founding members of the AACSB.
 Because of our close corporate partnerships, we know which skill sets are the most valued and emphasize them in the Katz EMBA program accordingly.